 2. Automate where possible

 When handling tax documents, there are plenty of tasks you need to complete, but many of those tasks shouldn’t require your attention.
 An example of this is the need to create the same tax forms for different clients or business entities.
-When handling tax documents, there are plenty of tasks you need to complete, but many of those tasks shouldn’t require your attention.
+When handling tax documents, there are plenty of tasks you need to complete, but many of those tasks shouldn’t require a lot of your time or attention.
 An example of this is the need to create the same tax forms for different clients or business entities.

-You need a good document management system that can automate these tasks so you can do more meaningful work.
+You need a good document management system that can automate these duties so you can do more meaningful work.
 The easiest way to do your more pressing work is to automate those repetitive tasks so you don’t have to think about them again.

 3. Recognize the law of diminishing returns